globelabs/api/Ruby/docs/sms.md

 ## How to Include

-First thing before you do any calls for Globe API using ruby wrapper class is to include the base class called GlobeApi:
+First thing before you do any calls for Globe API using ruby wrapper class is to include the base class called GlobeApi.

 ##### Figure PROTO.5 - Include Base Class